I am a member of the Amazon Associates Program and I will earn a commission from qualifying purchases at no extra cost to you.

-I just started with the swimming lessons, in the second class I had to practice kicking with the board but I couldn’t go forward regardless of the fast and hard I kicked, I was wondering what is the correct front crawl kicking technique?
+I just started with the swimming lessons; in the second class, I had to practice kicking with the board, but I couldn’t go forward regardless of the fast and hard I kicked; I was wondering what the correct front crawl kicking technique is?

 This is a very common problem in beginners learning to swim.
 Most beginners discover that ‘fast and hard’ gets you nowhere!

-Front crawl leg kick technique must originate from the hip and not the knee, so that the whole leg performs the kick and in a very relaxed movement.
+Front crawl leg kick technique must originate from the hip and not the knee so that the whole leg performs the kick in a very relaxed movement.

 The legs must be completely relaxed with a slight knee bend and a very loose ankle joint.
 The loose ankle allows the foot to act like a flipper, with the downward kick providing the propulsion to move through the water.